 In addition, investments in ETFs involve the risk that the market prices of ETF shares will fluctuate, sometimes rapidly and materially, in response to changes in the ETF's net asset value, the value of ETF holdings and supply and demand for ETF shares.
 Although the creation/redemption feature of ETFs generally makes it more likely that ETF shares will trade close to net asset value, market volatility, lack of an active trading market for ETF shares, disruptions at market participants (such as authorized participants or market makers) and any disruptions in the ordinary functioning of the creation/redemption process may result in ETF shares trading significantly above (at a "premium") or below (at a "discount") NAV.
-Significant losses may result when transacting in ETF shares will trade above, below or at NAV.
+Significant losses may result when transacting in ETF shares in these and other circumstances.
+Neither the Investment Advisor not the Company can predict whether ETF shares will trade above, below or at NAV.
 An ETF's investment results are based on the ETF's daily net asset value.
 Investors transacting in ETF shares in the secondary market, where market prices may differ from NAV, may experience investment results that differ from results based on the ETF's daily net asset value.